UncapLabs/docs/docs/intro.md

 Uncap builds upon Liquity v2's foundation, completely rewritten in Cairo and optimized for Starknet's architecture.
 Starknet being non-EVM, Uncap is not part of Liquity's Friendly Fork Program.

 :::info Acknowledgment
-**We recognize and appreciate the foundational work of the Liquity team and community, whose innovations made Uncap's development possible.**
+**We recognize and appreciate the foundational work of the Liquity team and community, whose innovations made Uncap's development possible.
+Learn more in the [Liquity documentation](https://docs.liquity.org/v2-faq/general).**
 :::

 ## Governance and Security